Caroline is a scholar of global governance and multilateralism.

 About Me

-I am currently the Skelton-Clark Post-Doctoral Fellow in Canadian Affairs at Queen’s University.
+Prior to my current appointments, I was the Skelton-Clark Post-Doctoral Fellow in Canadian Affairs at Queen’s University.
 I completed my PhD in Political Science at the University of Ottawa, where I was also a research associate at the Centre for International Policy Studies (CIPS).

 I hold an MA in Political Science from The George Washington University, an MA in Public and International Affairs from the University of Ottawa, and a Bachelor of Knowledge Integration from the University of Waterloo.
-I have worked at Global Affairs Canada, where I was the 2018-2019 Cadieux-Léger Fellow.
-I am the Book Reviews Editor at International Journal and was recently the guest editor of a special issue of the Journal of Intervention and Statebuilding.
+I have worked at Global Affairs Canada in multiple roles since 2015, including as the 2018-2019 Cadieux-Léger Fellow.

-In Winter 2024, I taught two courses at Queen’s.
-The first is POLS 392: Canadian Foreign Policy.
-The second is POLS 496: Canada and the United Nations.
-In Fall 2021, I taught POL 4330: Honours Seminar in International Relations and Global Politics at the University of Ottawa.
-In May 2022, I taught a high school course at the University of Ottawa’s Enrichment Mini Courses Program titled Diplomacy, Statecraft, and Foreign Affairs.
+I taught POL 4330: Honours Seminar in International Relations and Global Politics at the University of Ottawa as well as a course at the University of Ottawa’s Enrichment Mini Courses Program titled Diplomacy, Statecraft, and Foreign Affairs.

 Published Work